Glen Arbor MI

 Art’s Tavern is another hot spot, with lots of funky character.
 There’s an open-air patio, as well as an indoor saloon-style bar and gift shop.
 Take home a souvenir growler.
 Art’s serves tasty American bar food featuring local white fish, smoked trout and Great Lakes smelt.

-Boondocks is located on the intersection at the entrance to town, so it’s another central location for people-watching.
+Boondocks is located at the intersection at the entrance to town, so it’s another central location for people-watching.
 Grab a drink or a meal inside or out – we recommend outside, where the circular patio has seating all the way around.
 The decor here is lake cabin rustic, with lots of wood, river rocks and bears on the curtains.
 Try the ‘Something Fishy’ sandwich or Bacon Swiss Mushroom Burger.
 The Sourdough Backwoods Bread is topped with cheddar, boursin and parmesan cheeses.
 Boondocks is known for its steaks.

 If you missed Cherry Republic back in Traverse City, there’s another location of the store here – famed for gift items bearing the area’s favorite fruit.Shop at Cotton Seeds boutique for funky jewelry and unique women’s wear – like fair trade handmade earrings, linen pants and boho blouses.
 Imagine That sells eclectic art and gifts, just like it says on the sign.